jerrod-lessel/ArcgisScriptTools/README.md

 DEVELOP ArcGIS Toolbox
 ======================

 This toolbox contains script tools for ArcGIS written in Python.
-The tools automate common processing routines that utilize NASA remotely sensed data.
+The tools automate geoprocessing routines that utilize NASA remotely sensed data.